lessonly/scim_rails/README.md

 $ curl -X PUT 'http://username:password@localhost:3000/scim/v2/Users/1' -d '{"schemas":["urn:ietf:params:scim:schemas:core:2.0:User"],"userName":"test@example.com","name":{"givenName":"Test","familyName":"User"},"emails":[{"primary":true,"value":"test@example.com","type":"work"}],"displayName":"Test User","active":true}' -H 'Content-Type: application/scim+json'
 ```

-### Deprovision
+### Deprovision / Reprovision

 The PATCH request was implemented to work with Okta.
-Okta updates profiles with PUT and deprovisions with PATCH.
-This implemention of PATCH is not SCIM compliant as it does not update a single attribute on the user profile but instead only sends a deprovision request.
+Okta updates profiles with PUT and deprovisions / reprovisions with PATCH.
+This implemention of PATCH is not SCIM compliant as it does not update a single attribute on the user profile but instead only sends a status update request to the record.

 We would like to implement PATCH to be fully SCIM compliant in future releases.